dotsquares-support/Ds-Instagram-Feed/README.md

 # Ds Instagram Feed plugin for Craft CMS 3

-If you want to add your (or someone else) Instagram feed on your site, you can use this plugin to fetch and cache the feed.
-It returns the image source.

-This only works with public profiles.
+Easily add your Instagram feed on your website with the help of advanced  InstaFeed Plugin.
+Showcase your Instagram posts and make yourself visible to your website visitors.
+Easy to install and activate.

 ## Installation